CODE OF CONDUCT

-- Abuse: physical, sexual, verbal, or psychological, including; fighting, bullying, harassing, threatening, intimidating, extorting, or showing intolerance on the basis of an individual’s or a group’s race, colour, ancestry, place of origin, religion, family status, sex, or sexual orientation, dress, or other perceived differences.
+- Abuse: physical, sexual, verbal, or psychological, including; fighting, bullying, harassing, threatening, intimidating, extorting, or showing intolerance on the basis of an individual’s or a group’s race, colour, ancestry, place of origin, religion, marital status, family status, age, physical or mental disability, sex, sexual orientation or gender identity and expression, dress, or other perceived differences (prohibited grounds set out in the BC Human Rights Code).
 This includes whether or not the abuse occurs in person, via cell phone, the internet, or any other wireless communication.

 - Defiance of authority: use of profanity, confrontational behaviour, or lying to any school staff.

 - Plagiarism: engaging or assisting in any form of cheating on tests, assignments, or projects.